felixggj/chat-pdf/README.md

 ## Important Note

 Only documents with not many pages are supported, as the free Heroku plan has a very limited memory.
-On the other hand, in my own machine (Macbook Pro M1 Pro 16GB RAM), I was able to run the application with multiple PDFs with about 100 pages each.
+On the other hand, when running it locally in my own machine (Macbook Pro M1 Pro 16GB RAM), I was able to run the application with multiple PDFs with about 100 pages each.
 It just took a while to load.

+I therefore recommend you to run it locally if you want to use it with multiple PDFs with many pages.
+For that you'll need to:

+- Clone the repository
+- Install the requirements in `requirements.txt` and using the python version specified in `runtime.txt`
+- Run `streamlit run app.py` in your terminal.

 ## Usage Requirements